Dacast releases new public beta version of Auto-Archiving feature

-It also ensure your files are always available to you.
+It also ensures your files are always available to you.
 Even if you choose not to record your live stream locally during streaming, this feature ensures you have access to recordings.
-It’s great for convenience, since you can turn it on with a few clicks.
-It’s also good for peace of mind, since every stream you select will be saved on redundant, server-grade hardware.
+It’s great for convenience since you can turn it on with a few clicks.
+It’s also good for peace of mind since every stream you select will be saved on redundant, server-grade hardware.

 The ability to record and download your live streams to your account further expands the already powerful Dacast platform.
 The best news is that this public beta version is now included free with every Dacast plan!

 To get access, all you need to do is contact us and we’ll enable the feature for your account.

 How auto-archiving works

 To turn on the auto-archiving feature, first contact Dacast’s Support Team.
 They’ll enable the feature for your account, and you’ll be ready to go.